What to Pack for Emergencies (The Ultimate Go Bag Checklist)

 Important Documents

-Insurance Policies — Make copies of your insurance policies, such as medical, auto and homeowners or rental insurance.
+Insurance Policies — Make paper copies of your insurance policies, such as medical, auto and homeowners or rental insurance.
 Physical copies will come in handy if you have to discuss your policy over the phone.

 Pet Supplies